DimaNomad/M306_widgets-react-project/README.md

 To do so install homebrew and type following commands in terminal:

-    brew install yarn (install yarn for the first time) brew updgrade yarn (upgrade yarn if you have an older version) brew upgrade node
+    brew install yarn (install yarn for the first time) brew upgrade yarn (upgrade yarn if you have an older version) brew upgrade node

 After that open up terminal within the project and run: